Multi-Agent Low-Dimensional Linear Bandits: Introduction

-The stochastic linear bandit framework and the study of LinUCB algorithm was initiated by \cite{dani2008stochastic,oful}.
-From a practical perspective, the linear bandit framework has been shown to be effective for various applications: for example \cite{practical_agarwal,langford-news} apply this framework in the context of internet advertising and \cite{bayati,contextual_health} apply in the context of clinical trials.
-Further, a projected version of LinUCB on low-dimensional subspaces has been recently studied in \cite{hassibi_PSLB}.
 The study of multi-agent linear bandit framework has attracted a lot of attention lately \cite{Wang2020Distributed}.
 Multi-agent linear bandits have been studied in the context of clustering \cite{pmlr-v48-korda16}, differentially-private federated learning \cite{dubey2020differentiallyprivate}, and safety-critical distributed learning \cite{amani2020decentralized}.
 However, all of these works involve agents sharing samples with each other in the absence of side information, unlike our setting where agents have the side information in the form of subspaces and communicate only subspace IDs with each other.